EdwardCheung99/WhatChat/README.md

 https://whatchatweb.herokuapp.com/

 # How to Run
-1. Set the environment variable for "DB_CONN" as the connection string to a MongoDB database.
+1. Set the environment variable for "PG_CONNECT" as the connection string to a PostgreSQL database.
 This can be manually accomplished through the command line or via a .env file.
 2. In the main directory for the app, run "npm install" followed by "node app.js"